rpasolari/foamPlasmaToolkit/docs/cuda.md

 ## 3. Add CUDA to Environment

-Open the .bashrc file in the user's directory in an editor, e.g. by typing in a terminal window (note the dot):
+Open the `.bashrc` file in your home directory using a text editor (note the leading dot):

 ```bash
 gedit ~/.bashrc